-- ♦ -include_headers This option causes header files to be processed independently.
+- -include_headers This option causes header files to be processed independently.
 This option only makes sense if a directory is specified using -dir. - -use_glimpse Use a glimpse index to select the files to which a semantic patch may be relevant.
 This option requires that a directory is specified.
 The index may be created using the script coccinelle/scripts/glimpseindex_cocci.sh.
 Glimpse is available at http://webglimpse.net/.
 In conjunction with the option -patch_cocci this option prints the regular expression that will be passed to glimpse. - ♦ -dir Specify a directory containing C files to process.
+A trailing / is permitted on the directory name and has no impact on the result.
 By default, the include path will be set to the "include" subdirectory of this directory.
 A different include path can be specified using the option -I. -dir only considers the rightmost directory in the argument list.
 This behavior is convenient for creating a script that always works on a single directory, but allows the user of the script to override the provided directory with another one.
 Spatch collects the files in the directory using find and does not follow symbolic links. - -kbuild_info \langle file \rangle The specified file contains information about which sets of files should be considered in parallel. - -disable_worth_trying_opt Normally, a C file is only processed if it contains some keywords that have been determined to be essential for the semantic patch to match somewhere in the file.
-This option disables this optimization and tries the semantic patch on all files. - -test (file) A shortcut for running Coccinelle on the semantic patch "file.cocci" and the C file "file.c".
+This option disables this optimization and tries the semantic patch on all files.

-- -testall A shortcut for running Coccinelle on all files in a subdirectory tests such that there are all of a .cocci file, a .c file, and a .res file, where the .res contains the expected result. - -test_okfailed, -test_regression_okfailed Other options for keeping track of tests that have succeeded and failed. - -compare_with_expected Compare the result of applying Coccinelle to file.c to the file file.res representing the expected result. - -expected_score_file \(\) file \\ which score file to compare with in the testall run
+- -test (file) A shortcut for running Coccinelle on the semantic patch "file.cocci" and the C file "file.c". - -testall A shortcut for running Coccinelle on all files in a subdirectory tests such that there are all of a .cocci file, a .c file, and a .res file, where the .res contains the expected result. - -test_okfailed, -test_regression_okfailed Other options for keeping track of tests that have succeeded and failed. - -compare_with_expected Compare the result of applying Coccinelle to file.c to the file file.res representing the expected result. - -expected_score_file \langle file \rangle which score file to compare with in the testall run